 The Upper School Research and Information Literacy curriculum builds upon knowledge learned in earlier years, and provides students with transferable skills for future educational, career, and personal applications.
 Librarians remain current with emerging trends in information systems, technology, and research practices, to meet an ever-changing global environment.
 As they engage with students and teachers to support their coursework librarians also help them to practice responsible and ethical informational and technology use as a means of shaping citizens of good character.
 As students work in the library during their Upper School career they gain lifelong skills that help them succeed in college and beyond.

 Located in Allan Building, the Kiplinger Library boasts several spaces.
-Group study is a major component of the main library while classes frequent the Naylor Room and the Computer Room.
-Faculty and students seeking quiet study enjoy the Gantt Room.
+Group study is a major component of the main library, while classes frequent The Naylor Room and the computer room.
+Faculty and students seeking quiet study enjoy The Gantt Room.

 The Upper School Library was originally located on the second floor of Allan Building.
 In February 1960 the dining hall relocated from Allan Building to the newly constructed Lamborn Hall.
 This allowed the library to move downstairs to its current location in October 1960.
 The library was renovated and dedicated as the Kiplinger Library in May 1990.

 A gift of the Kiplinger Family Dedicated on May 8, 1990.
 Rededicated on May 8, 2015 in loving memory of Todd L. Kiplinger '64, McDonogh Trustee (1981-1989).

 The Class of 1964 Reading Room in memory of classmate Frederick B. Kerr ‘64 given at the dedication of the Kiplinger Library May 8, 1990